MBHB EU-U.S. And Swiss-U.S. Data Privacy Framework Principles

 MBHB shall ensure that collection or processing of any personal information is limited to that information relevant for the purposes for which it is to be used.
 MBHB will take reasonable steps to ensure that data is reliable for its intended use, accurate, complete, and current.

-In compliance with the Privacy Shield Principles, MBHB commits to resolve complaints about our collection or use of your personal information.
-EU and Swiss individuals with inquiries or complaints regarding our Private Shield policy should first contact MBHB at:
+In compliance with the Data Privacy Framework Principles, MBHB commits to resolve complaints about our collection or use of your personal information.
+EU and Swiss individuals with inquiries or complaints regarding our Data Privacy Framework policy should first contact MBHB at:

 MBHB Privacy Officer